dreikanter/awesome-vst/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Use the conventional format to add a new plugin reference: [Plugin Name](https://plugin-vendor-reference) by Vendor Name - short description.
+- Use the conventional format to add a new plugin reference: [Vendor and Plugin Name](https://plugin-vendor-reference) - short description.
 [Demo](https://demo-video-reference).
 - Add the 🆓 label if the plugin is free or has a free version suitable for indefinite use (not just a trial version with time constraints).
 - Keep alphabetical order in the plugin categories.
 - Ensure the description is concise and informative.
 Avoid marketing-style adjectives to describe the plugins such as "best", "amazing", "awesome", etc.